odoe/learn-dojo/posts/creating-a-datepicker-with-dojo.md

 I also want to point out that you can try out some Dojo in [codesandbox](https://codesandbox.io), although I have had some issues with `i18n` in the sandbox, which is why this sample isn't provided there.

 Now you can go forward and make some awesome widgets of your own!

-Be sure to [subscribe to the newsletter](https://learn-dojo.com/sign-up/) at learn-dojo.com and stay up to date with the latest content!